containerize-com/Products/en/securityapps/_index.md

 ---
-title: Best Free and Open Source Security Softwares
+title: Best Free and Open Source Security Software
 description: Automatically find, prioritize and fix vulnerabilities in your applications.
 Application security at scale requires developers to be the first step in the security process.
 singlepageh1title: Best Free and Open Source Security Softwares
 singlepageh2title: Automatically find, prioritize and fix vulnerabilities in your applications.
 Application security at scale requires developers to be the first step in the security process.